JetBrains/Qodana/topics/qodana-ide-plugin.md

 [//]: # (title: JetBrains IDEs)

-Starting from version 2022.3, you can run [%product%](about-qodana.md) in JetBrains IDEs to inspect your codebase for problems and use the recommendations to eliminate them.
-The following IDEs installed via [JetBrains Toolbox App](https://www.jetbrains.com/toolbox-app/) are supported:
-IntelliJ IDEA, PhpStorm, WebStorm, Rider, GoLand, PyCharm, and Rider.
+You can run [%product%](about-qodana.md) in JetBrains IDEs to inspect your codebase. %product% supports several JetBrains IDEs installed via [JetBrains Toolbox App](https://www.jetbrains.com/toolbox-app/), such as IntelliJ IDEA, PhpStorm, WebStorm, Rider, GoLand, PyCharm, and Rider.

 Using the IDE, you can: